oddbird/susy/docs/source/demos/magic.html.md

       }
     }

-However, the shorthand also performs some optomizations for us, using `set-container-width` instead of `container` inside the breakpoint.
+However, the shorthand also performs some optimizations for us, using `set-container-width` instead of `container` inside the breakpoint.
-Since we know the other container settings are already in place, all we need to override is the containers width. you can also do that longhand too, if you like:
+Since we know the other container settings are already in place, all we need to override is the container's width. you can also do that longhand too, if you like:

     :::scss